Hemifacial Microsomia Austin

 Evaluation for Hemifacial Microsomia

-Evaluation and treatment requires working closely together with the family to attain the best functional and aesthetic result possible.
-These infants may be at risk for breathing and feeding problems due to the jaw deformity and need to be evaluated if there are any indications of airway compromise or failure to gain weight.
-Occasionally a tracheostomy and/or gastrostomy are needed to help with breathing and feeding.
+Evaluation and treatment requires that we work closely with the family of our Austin patients to attain the best functional and aesthetic results possible.
+Infants with this jaw deformity may be at risk for breathing and feeding problems.
+This is why it is important that they are evaluated for any indications of airway compromise or failure to gain weight.

 An Ear, Nose, and Throat (ENT) physician should be involved in the evaluation and treatment of any issues to maintain optimal hearing status.